 Although widely celebrated for its extreme capabilities, among pilots ARM remained notoriously under powered.
 Pilot Stu McRorie recalled that, “the rudder was off-set and–it wasn’t as bad on water as it was on land–on skis you couldn’t hold it straight on takeoff.
 It had so much torque; you just hoped that you could get off before you started back from where you left.”
 In 1947, under the new management of Canadian Pacific Airlines, ARM was pushed to a fateful extreme when McRorie was ordered to fly to Dease Lake, high in the B.C.
 Rockies.
 At high altitude and fully loaded, ARM could not get airborne.
 The behemoth was unloaded, and flown back to Brandon Avenue to be dismantled and sold for scrap.

-The replica of CF-ARM is part of our permanent collection and you can see it in person when our new museum reopens in early 2022.
+The replica of CF-ARM is part of our permanent collection.